 Most companies are well aware of these aforementioned costs with the exception of the last one.
 They fail to recognise that losing revenue because inventory isn’t available to sell is a direct cost of warehouse management.

-This is ultimately why min-max is so important when operating in markets defined by periodic customer demand.
+This is ultimately why min-max inventory management is so important when operating in markets defined by periodic customer demand.

 Without maintaining a minimum inventory count of product on your shelves, you’re never able to capture those sales when your customers’ demand suddenly spikes upwards.